SamG101-Developer/SOS-Docs/docs/FileSystem.md

 ### Deduplication
 - Compare the hash of each chunk with the hashes of existing chunks.
 - If a match is found, the chunk is deduplicated, and the reference count is incremented.
-- If no match is found, the chunk is stored in the chunk store, and a new chunk identifier is created.
+- If no match is found, the chunk is compressed and then stored in the chunk store, and a new chunk identifier is created.

+### Compression
+- Compression is done after hashing, to avoid the overhead of compressing chunks that are already in the chunk store.
+- Compression uses the `Zstandard` algorithm, which is fast and efficient for small chunks.

 ### Reconstruct a file
 - Reconstruct a file by retrieving the chunks from the chunk store, and concatenating them in the correct order.